-All fliers, posters or banners posted on campus must follow Pitzer College Posting Policy and have a Pitzer College approved posting stamp indicating approval for posting, to be obtained by visiting the Office of Student Affairs in Scott Hall 120.
+All fliers, posters or banners posted on campus must have a Pitzer College approved posting stamp indicating approval for posting, to be obtained by visiting the Office of Student Affairs in Scott Hall 120.
 All postings not on bulletin boards must be hung with blue painters' tape.
-Postings on glass doors, common area windows, or painted surfaces will be removed.
-Reslife staff will occasionally post important notices/ fliers in the hallways.
+Postings on glass doors or painted surfaces will be removed due to potential fire hazard.
 Please respect our campus art and refrain from posting on any pieces.
-You are responsible for removing your fliers, posters or banners in a timely manner.
+You are responsible for removing your fliers, posters, or banners in a timely manner.
 Any posting that is in violation of our posting publicity guidelines and procedures may be removed immediately.
+See the Pitzer College Posting Policy on Pitzer's website for more information.